Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 Elections Canada works in collaboration with its provincial, territorial and international counterparts to address and discuss a wide array of issues, including governance and accountability, legislative trends, best practices and voter services.

-The CEO chairs the Advisory Committee of Electoral Partners, which is composed of provincial and territorial CEOs.
-Elections Canada maintains data-sharing agreements with all Canadian provinces and territories; it regularly receives updates to the National Register of Electors from these sources, with the exception of Newfoundland and Labrador, and transmits its data to the provinces and territories.
+The CEO chairs the Advisory Committee of Electoral Partners (ACEP), which is composed of provincial and territorial CEOs.
+Elections Canada maintains data-sharing agreements with Canadian provinces and territories, which regularly provide information to update the National Register of Electors.
 Elections Canada also produces, in consultation with the provinces and territories, the Compendium of Election Administration in Canada.
 The Compendium offers a comparative analysis of major provisions in Canadian election laws.